testingisdocumenting/webtau/webtau-docs/znai/getting-started/what-is-this.md

 Test your application across multiple layers:
 * REST API
 * GraphQL API
-* Web UI
+* Browser
 * CLI
 * Database
 * Business Logic (JVM only)

 Use one layer to re-enforce tests on another.
-E.g. REST API layer to set up data for Web UI test, or database layer to validate GraphQL API.
+E.g. REST API layer to set up data for Browser test, or database layer to validate GraphQL API.

 Tests can be written in any JVM language.
 Language specific syntactic sugar is available for `Groovy`.